 Platt Fields Park

 There’s plenty of parks in and around Manchester, it’s only because I used to live round the corner from Platt Fields that it gets a mention here.
 If the weather is nice there’s no better place to take a date – not only can you take a stroll around the lake and feed the ducks, there’s ice cream, a little playground and plenty of grass to have a picnic and some ciders.
-On top of this there’s usually a decent amount of skateboarders and BMX’ers there who you can watch fall off and have a giggle at, and if you’re both into sports – perhaps a bit of one-on-one on the basketball court like in that terrible Halle Berry movie Catwoman.
-They used to have row boats on the lake too but I’m not sure whether they pull these out anymore – you’ll have to ask – I can’t be arsed doing everything for you.
+There’s also a brilliant Market Garden on here now, too.

 Sticking with the idea that playing some sort of game for an added competitive edge is a good thing, you can always give Junkyard Golf a try and down some cocktails while trying to hit a tiny ball with a thin stick.
-There’s two themed 9 hole rooms to choose from in here, loads of cocktails and plenty of food – should you get bored of playing golf.
-A mini golf game is one of the first dates Homer took Marge, and their marriage has been going for pretty much 30 years now.
-Although to be fair, the golden age was in the mid-90s and it’s been on the rocks for the last 15 years – it’s still pretty romantic.
+There’s three themed rooms to choose from in here, and a ton of brightly coloured, sweet-laden cocktails to sink – should you get bored of playing golf.

 The Millstone, 65 – 67 Thomas Street, Manchester, M4 1LQ